Kern000/java-springboot-proj/coders-practice/notes.md

 Rest Client can be implemented in the spring framework - it is used to consume API endpoints/webservices provided by another application or service.
 => under the web spring dependency;

+Junit (unit test), Spring test (support for integration test), Mockito (mock so only focus on testing tt controller)